RedVoxInc/datawindow-examples/docs/source/00a_data_window_parameters.md

 parameter.

 1. `input_dir`: The directory that contains all the data.
 REQUIRED
 2. `structured_layout`: A boolean that denotes if the `input_dir` contains specially named and organized directories of data.
+Read more about the structured layout [here](https://github.com/RedVoxInc/redvox-api-1000/blob/master/docs/standards/filenames_and_directory_structures.md#standard-directory-structure).
 3. `start_datetime`: A datetime of the inclusive starting datetime of the window.
 If not included, uses the first timestamp of the data.
 4. `end_datetime`: A datetime of the non-inclusive ending datetime of the window.
 If not included, uses the last